rungalileo/galileo-js/README.md

 ## Setup

-_Note: Optional LangChain dependencies are only needed for Observe Callbacks and may be excluded if not being used._
+_Note: Optional LangChain dependencies are only needed for Observe Callback and may be excluded if not being used._

 Without optional dependencies

-`npm i --no-optional`
+`npm i @rungalileo/galileo --no-optional`

 With optional dependencies

-`npm i`
+`npm i @rungalileo/galileo`

 ## Making changes